 Advanced fraud detection signals also include activity indicators from the shopping experience that help us distinguish legitimate shoppers from fraudulent purchasers and bots.
 For example, bots tend to move through a website and checkout form much faster than a real person would; card numbers are also frequently copy-pasted rather than typed.
 These signals include mouse activity indicators and how long a user spends on different pages in the shopping experience, which are both predictive of bot-like behavior across the duration of a session.

-Stripe doesn’t gather any data about the contents of the page outside of Stripe Elements (e.g., credit card input fields).
-Signals corresponding to user activity are scoped to a single shopping session on a single site or app and are not linked across different shopping sessions, sites, or apps.
+Stripe doesn’t gather any data about the contents of the page outside of Stripe Elements (for example, credit card input fields).
+Signals corresponding to user activity are scoped to a single shopping session on a single site or app and aren’t linked across different shopping sessions, sites, or apps.

 When signals are collected